 The legal battle concerns accusations of false advertising and misrepresenting the sales process.
 Plaintiffs argue that “72 Sold’s” marketing practices created unrealistic expectations.
 The court is currently reviewing whether to grant the lawsuit class-action status, which could significantly impact the scope of the case.

 If approved, more affected homeowners can join, increasing potential liabilities for 72 Sold.
 The company has adjusted its advertising since the lawsuit was filed, promoting an 8-day sales timeline instead of the original 72-hour guarantee.
+This change could be seen as a strategic move to distance itself from the initial controversy while managing ongoing legal challenges.
 The homeowners who filed the complaint are requesting compensation for their monetary losses.

 “72 Sold” maintains its position on its business strategy and refutes any misconduct in the face of a legal dispute.
 But the public’s scrutiny of the firm is increasing.
 If the homeowners prevail, it might significantly impact how real estate firms run and interact with their customers.